walejandromt/cdi-spring/README.md

 ## Create a specific application context

-Create a classpath resource called Spring-All-Module.xml and import your spring app in this file.
-It will ignore produced ConfigurableApplicationContext and is portable.
+Create a classpath resource called /spring/Spring-All-Module.xml and import your file configuration of the spring app in this file.

-## Example for the Spring-All-Module.xml in the resource for you application
+## Example for the Spring-All-Module.xml in the classpath resource for you application

     <?xml version="1.0" encoding="UTF-8"?>
     <beans xmlns="http://www.springframework.org/schema/beans"